 Peace was restored after we used our newly bought shovel for the first time.
 Poor Nia has to attend a quick refresher on backpacking etiquettes along with Laddu delivered in calm voice by Navjot.
 We spent an intimate and memorable night together as a family, packed together in a tiny tent under the Patagonian sky, sharing jokes, stories and teasing Laddu.

-The next day we woke up at dawn, ate a breakfast of oatmeal and left to climb up to Laguna Torre, to the base of the Cerro Torre.
+The next day we woke up at dawn, ate a breakfast of oatmeal and left to climb up to Laguna de Los Tres.
+It is a picturesque lake guarded by the most famous of Argentine landmarks – Mount Fitz Roy, Aguja Poincenot and Cerro Torre rising tall above it.
 There was no other hiker on the path, absolute silence with just the soft hiss of the wind, a perfect temperature, and jaw-dropping scenery.
 I couldn’t wait to see the top and be rewarded with a supposedly gorgeous view of a postcard-perfect Patagonia.
 I love mountains, particularly sheer and dramatic ones.
 They stir a potent mixture of intimidation and excitement which makes me truly alive.

 Kids were awestruck by the immensity, colors, and beauty of the landscape.
 They were expressing their joy by jumping around, throwing stones in the lake, fishing out big ice chunks from the lake and tasting the pure glacier water.
 Drinking water directly from the source turned out to be a surprising, intense emotional experience for me.
 It was not just the incredible taste of freshest Patagonian, it was the utter feeling of oneness with nature, which triggered something inside me.
 Perhaps, it was an ancient memory in my genes coming alive.